+If you already know the game’s rules and just want to get started, check out our online casino reviews page for the best places to play.
 If you need more instructions and/or strategy, read our comprehensive game guide.
 Simply click on the below links to learn more about the subject you’re interested in.
 They’ll take you to pages that cover everything from basic game rules to advanced tips and strategy.
 Good luck!

 Playing online blackjack is nearly the same as playing in brick and mortar and casinos.
 You place your bet before the cards are dealt and face off with the dealer in every hand.
 Card values, hand rankings and betting structures are the same and players may “Double Down”, “Split” bets and purchase insurance.
 Read our rules article to familiarize yourself with the game and learn about its unique aspects.

 It’s fairly simple to learn how to play blackjack.
 However, to really master it requires time, practice and a good teacher, which is where Gambling City’s Online Blackjack Guide comes in.
 The regulations provided here include both basic and advanced blackjack rules and strategies.
 After reading them, practice blackjack online with our free internet blackjack game.
 Play blackjack risk-free and hone your newly acquired skills.

 The object of the game is to get a better total score than the dealer.
 To do this, players aim for a score of or as near to 21 as possible without exceeding 21.
 If you exceed 21 you “bust” and lose your bet.
 When you are satisfied with your hand, the dealer reveals his hole card and the winner is determined.

 The game commences with each player placing his bet.
 The dealer then distributes two cards to himself and each player at the table.
 Player cards are both face up.
 The dealer holds one face up (up card) and one face down card (hole card).